 Strictly Business is not your average fishing vessel.
-This Hatteras 65′ Convertible Bridge Yacht is a luxury craft that happens to be used for fishing.
+This Hatteras 65′ Enclosed Bridge Yacht is a luxury craft that happens to be used for fishing.
 The boat is equipped with two Seakeeper 9 gyro-stabilizers that reduce 90% of the ocean’s pitch while floating or underway.
 Motion sickness?
 Not on this boat!
 Strictly business is also equipped with state-of-the-art 3-D fish finder radars.
 600 pounds of ice per day: that’s how much ice the ice-makers on-board the vessel can make.
 That’s a mighty big fish, or a boat load of margaritas; have it your way.

 This boat is a floating fortress.
 The solid-fiberglass hull bottom is backed up by a double-thick, solid-fiberglass keel, foam-filled glass stringers, and vacuum-bagged bulkheads.
 All are fiberglassed to the hull while it’s in the mold to ensure a perfect shape.
 The hull-to-deck joint is caulked, screwed, and glassed on the inside before being capped with a 1 1/4″ stainless-steel rubrail.
 Stanchions and cleats are backed with tapped-aluminum plates.
 Bottom line: You won’t find a stronger, safer 65′ production boat on the water.
-Strictly Business is equipped with the latest, state-of-the-art navigation, 3-D fish finders and Seakeeper gyro-stabilizers.
+Strictly Business is equipped with the latest, state-of-the-art navigation, Furuno 3-D fish finders and Seakeeper gyro-stabilizers.
 Not to mention: air conditioning!